UPDATE 2-Airbus sees strong sales haul this year on Asia demand, long-range A321

 The eventual development of a larger version of the Airbus A220 was "not a question of if, but when", Scherer said, adding that it is not currently under consideration.
 A replacement for the 150-240 seat A320 jet family will also have to wait for a breakthrough improvement in environmental and economic performance, unlikely before the 2030s, Scherer said.

-Boeing's grounding crisis has led to sporadic rumours of a new race to build replacements for the 737 and competing A320.
+Boeing's grounding crisis has led to sporadic rumors of a new race to build replacements for the 737 and competing for A320.
 A premature A320 replacement without as-yet unproven technology would threaten global climate objectives taken by the aerospace industry, Scherer said.

-Airbus has said it is examining a demonstration model for a "decarbonised" 100-seat regional plane that could nurture technology for a broader generation of planes in the 2030s.
+Airbus has said it is examining a demonstration model for a "decarbonized" 100-seat regional plane that could nurture technology for a broader generation of planes in the 2030s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)